Andrews University Airpark

 The airport was the starting point for an attempt to fly through all 48 contiguous states in the United States.
 A team of Bowling Green State University alums started at the airport while trying to fly through each state in under 48 hours.

 Facilities and aircraft

 The airport has two runways.
-Runway 13/31 is 4148 x 70 ft (1264 x 21 m) and is paved with asphalt.
-Runway 3/21 is 2298 x 180 ft (700 x 55 m).
+Runway 13/31 measures 4148 x 70 ft (1264 x 21 m) and is paved with asphalt.
+Runway 3/21 is a turf runway measuring 2298 x 180 ft (700 x 55 m).

 The aircraft has a fixed-base operator, also operated by the university, that offers avgas as well as amenities such as flight training, aircraft maintenance and rental, and restrooms.

 For the 12-month period ending September 12, 2019, the airport had 7300 aircraft operations per year, an average of 20 per day.
 It was composed entirely of general aviation.
-For the same time period, there are 31 aircraft based on the field, all airplanes: 30 single-engine and 1 multi-engine.
+For the same time period, there were 31 aircraft based on the field, all airplanes: 30 single-engine and 1 multi-engine.